solyarisoftware/prompter.vim/README.md

    The idea is to support template prompts editing allowing to replace on the fly (with a keystroke) the variable placeholders, with the content of other buffers/windows.

-2. [ ] **Use LiteLLM as a LLM provider abstraction layer**
+2. [ ] Asyncronous LLM completion

-   So far prompter.vim support interface with Azure OpenAI or OpenAI native providers.
+   Currently, the  LLM completion command `PrompterGenerate` is a syncronous command: the editor is blocked untile the LLM API returns a completion text.

-   [LiteLLM](https://github.com/BerriAI/litellm) could be a better option to use openai API directly.
+   It could be tedious for very complex and long prompts that require many many seconds to complete (e.g. >> 10).
-   It is a lightweight package to simplify LLM API calls with Azure, OpenAI, Cohere, Anthropic, etc.
+   In this cases it could be better if the command could be asyncrous, allowing the developer to use the vim editor with the completion is on-going.

 3. [ ] **Streaming support**